mlcommons/ck-mlops/README.md

 # License

 BSD 3-clause.
-We are discussing the possibility to relicense the CK framework to Apache 2.0.
+We are discussing the possibility to relicense the CK framework and components to Apache 2.0.

 # Contributions